DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ENCRYPTION/Encryption-decryption.md

 - When the company receives the file:
   - The company uses their Private Key, the bank’s Public key and the Passphrase to decrypt the file

+### Validate

+Select applicable **Encryption key name**, click **Validate** which will open a dialog to browse to a file.
+- **Encrypt / Encrypt and sign** - select a file that should be encrypted, if setup is correct the encrypted file will be created that can be sent to counter party for testing.
+- **Decrypt / Decrypt and verify** - select encrypted file that should be decrypted, if setup is correct a decrypted file will be created.

 ## Step 3 - Use Encryption in Finance utilities